appwrite/demos-for-functions/nodejs/get-covid-stats/README.md

 Javascript function that prints today's COVID statistics for a country or for the whole world, with a helper function for the format.

 ## 📝 Environment Variables
-When running function, send the country code as function data.
+Go to Settings tab of your Cloud Function.
+Add the following environment variables.

-_The country must be in ISO2 format.
-For example `US`, `HN` etc. If it's not sent, global stats will be returned._
+- APPWRITE_FUNCTION_DATA - Country code in ISO2 format, For example `US`, `HN` etc.

 ## 🚀 Building and Packaging